ligos/blog.ligos.net/source/_posts/Installing-Home-Batteries-2.md

 I'm not about to void warranties or destroy my brand new batteries.
 [But someone else has](https://www.youtube.com/watch?v=vfDSTvmsAbk) - yay for YouTube!

+Oh, and I'm very glad I didn't try to roll my own after watching that video.
+There are _a lot_ of smarts in the AC200L.

 ## Electrical Work

 It's all good to have batteries.